botique-ai/smartmon/README.md

 # Smartmon

-`smartmon` is a small cli tool to automatically restart your nodejs application when a change occurs in any of the files required by your main script (including node_modules!).
+`smartmon` is a small cli tool to automatically restart your nodejs application when a change occurs in any of the files required by your main script (including symlinked node_modules!).

 ## Features

 * No configuration - drop in replacement for the node cli.
 * Watch only dependencies - Only changes in your requires script will cause a restart to your node application.
 * Symlinks supported - for use cases like symlinked node modules.
-* Monorepos supported - specifically created for monorepos and lerna support.
+* Monorepos supported - specifically created for monorepos support.

 ### Motivation